oasisprotocol/old-docs/src/operators/governance.md

 issues in our repository] and if the issue is not reported yet, [file a new one].

+## Contributing to the Network

+If you are interested in contributing to the Oasis Network's codebase or documentation, please [review our contribution guidelines here].

 [propose it is as a new feature request]: https://github.com/oasisprotocol/oasis-core/issues/new?template=feature_request.md
 [proposing an ADR]: https://github.com/oasisprotocol/oasis-core/blob/master/docs/adr/index.md
 [RFC process]: https://github.com/oasislabs/private-rfcs